smartyshaman/blog/blog.md

 ---
 layout: default
 title: Blog
 description: This is a fucking blog page.
 Enjoy it.
+Boo.
 permalink: /blog/
 ---